neoroma/btcTicker/README.md

 ![alt tag](http://ramda.jcphillipps.com/logo/ramdaFilled_200x235.png)

-Using **ramda** heavily to make the code look and work in a functional fashion and declarative.
+Using **ramda** heavily to make the code look declarative and work in a functional fashion.
 Small pure functions are building block to compose more complex applications.